 The costs of providing the Organization's program and other supporting services have been summarized on a functional basis in the consolidated statements of functional expenses.
 Accordingly, the expenses directly related to the program are combined with allocations of certain common costs of the Organization which have been allocated based on estimates made by management.
 Common costs allocated are payroll, taxes and benefits, as well as rent, utilities, legal, and other professional service fees.
-Payroll, taxes and benefits, legal, and other professional service fees.
-Payroll, taxes and benefits, legal, and other professional service fees.
-Payroll, taxes and utilities are allocated on a square-footage basis.
+Payroll, taxes and benefits, legal, and other professional service fees are allocated based on estimates of time and effort.
+Rent and utilities are allocated on a square-footage basis.